Pande17/retail-shop-golang_v3/README.md

-# TOKO RETAIL
+# GO: Retail Shop

-The "Toko Retail" project is a Go (Golang) application designed to manage the operations of a retail store.
+The "Retail Shop" project is a Go (Golang) application designed to manage the operations of a retail store.
 It includes various functionalities such as handling inventory, processing sales, managing discounts, and maintaining historical records.
 The project uses the GORM library for interacting with a MySQL database, allowing for efficient data management and retrieval.

 DB Design: